vegaprotocol/specs/protocol/0038-OLIQ-liquidity_provision_order_type.md

 Input data:
 1. The commitment, buy-shape, sell-shape (as submitted in the [liquidity provision network transaction](./0038-OLIQ-liquidity_provision_order_type.md).)
 1. Any persistent orders that the liquidity provider has on the book at a point in time.
+1. Best static bid, best static ask OR their ghost of best static bid and best static ask.

+In what follows we use the best static bid (ask) interchangeably with the ghost of best static bid (ask).

 ### Refining list of orders